arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     --ldap.roles-search '(&(objectClass=groupOfUniqueNames)(uniqueMember={USER}))'

-Afther a LDAP user was found and authenticated as described in the authentication section above the `{USER}` in the search expression will be replaced by its distinguised name, e.g. `uid=alice,dc=arangodb,dc=com`, and thus with the above search expression the actual search expression would end up being:
+After a LDAP user was found and authenticated as described in the authentication section above the `{USER}` in the search expression will be replaced by its distinguished name, e.g. `uid=alice,dc=arangodb,dc=com`, and thus with the above search expression the actual search expression would end up being:

     (&(objectClass=groupOfUniqueNames)(uniqueMember=uid=alice,dc=arangodb,dc=com}))

-This search will find all objectes of `groupOfUniqueNames` where at least one `uniqueMember` has the `dn` of `alice`.
+This search will find all objects of `groupOfUniqueNames` where at least one `uniqueMember` has the `dn` of `alice`.
 The list of results of that search would be the list of roles given by the values of the `dn` attributes of the found role objects.